 WCAT decides appeals from decisions of the Review Division at WorkSafeBC and other direct appeals from WorkSafeBC, such as a certification to court.
-WCAT conducts oral hearings in Richmond and does travel to a number of locations throughout the province.
-WCAT offers videoconferencing, teleconferencing and in person hearing (and a mix of all).
+WCAT conducts oral hearings in Richmond and travels to a number of locations throughout the province.
+Our travel is presently limited by the pandemic.
 WCAT also decides appeals by reviewing the record and written submissions made by the parties.